pudly/schmopera-hugo/content/articles/kevin-puts-i-know-who-i-am-as-a-composer.md

 ---
-title: "Kevin Puts: "I know who I am as a composer.""
+title: "Kevin Puts: &quot;I know who I am as a composer.&quot;"
 ---

 ## Do you have a technique or process that's specific to writing opera?
 Where do you begin?